nicupop729/math-magicians/README.md

 ## Acknowledgments

-This is a project done during React module at **[Microverse](https://www.microverse.org/)**, a remote web-developer school, using their support and frameworks provided.<br>
+This is a project done during React module at **[Microverse](https://www.microverse.org/)**, a remote web-developer school, using their support and frameworks provided.

 ## 📝 License